So you think you're a good listener ...

 Assess your internal reactions to the speaker.
 Are you anxious?
 Do you feel a need to “solve” the problem?
 Are you able to be completely present in the moment for the speaker?

 Think about how you respond.
 Emotional invalidation is almost always automatic and thoughtless.
-Even a simple response like, “Gee, that sounds really hard (tough, difficult)” is better than invalidating the speaker’s emotions.
+Even a simple response like, “Gee, that sounds hard (tough, difficult)” is better than invalidating the speaker’s emotions.

-2. You "actively" listen.
+2. You "actively" listen

 You know about active listening.
 That's when someone mirrors or paraphrases the words you spoke.
 I don't know about you, but I find active listening manipulative and inauthentic, and it just doesn't work to calm you down.
 If anything, it makes you madder.